 Cutting the risks of fraud requires the board of directors and management to be aware of your nonprofit’s vulnerabilities.
 Staff also must pitch in, staying on the lookout for red flags, conflicts of interest and other potential issues — and they must be comfortable reporting any concerns.
 Your financial advisor can help, too, by conducting a fraud risk assessment and suggesting ways to establish appropriate controls.
 Smith and Howard’s nonprofit clients look to us for help in this area – our nonprofit team works with our risk advisory group to provide assessments and recommendations, and can also work with nonprofits to implement a fraud and ethics reporting mechanism.
-Contact us at 404-874-6244.
+Contact us at 404-874-6244 or online.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR

 Subscribe to our newsletters to get inside access to timely news, trends and insights from Smith + Howard.